Demographics of California: Native Americans

 As of 2010, California's Native American population of 362,801 was the most of any state.
 It also has the most Native American tribes, indigenous to the state or not.
 Many Californian Indian tribes became extinct in the late 19th century, while most of them have been strongly reduced in population, but there are currently 109 federally recognized tribes indigenous to California, more than any other state.
 Census figures from 2010 place the population of Indigenous Californian tribes collectively at around ~100,000, significantly less than their estimated population of over 300,000 prior to colonization.
 The US census also includes Latin American Indians, especially immigrants who belonged to Indigenous ethnic groups from Mexico, Central America, and South America, as Native Americans.
 This group makes up the majority of Native Americans in California as of 2023, with over 80% of the state’s 546,942 Native Americans identifying as Hispanic.

-The Cherokee Nation is the largest tribe in the state with a population of 28,000 in 2025, although the number self identified Cherokee descendants is estimated at 110,000 in the earlier census taken in 2010, and any persons residing in California with any degree of Cherokee descent is estimated at up to 300,000.
+The Cherokee Nation is the largest tribe in the state with a population of 28,000 in 2025, although the number of self identified Cherokee descendants was at 110,000 in the 2010 census, and any persons residing in California with any degree of Cherokee descent is estimated at up to 300,000.
 Their tribal nation is located in the northeast part of Oklahoma, but they live across the state and neighboring states.
 Cherokees in California are often descendants of Dust Bowl refugees in the 1930s and 1940s, who migrated from Oklahoma to the state's farming counties and urban areas for jobs.
 The largest urban American Indian communities are found in Los Angeles/Long Beach, San Francisco/Oakland, Sacramento, and San Diego areas.

 California also has significant populations of the Apache, Chickasaw, Choctaw, Muscogee, Seminole, Tlingit, Hopi, Zuni, Navajo, Blackfeet, Shoshone, Nez Perce, Paiute, Pueblo, and Tohono Oʼodham, in addition to Indigenous Californian tribes such as the Cahuilla, Chumash, Karuk, Yurok, and Yokuts tribes.
 The Cahuilla in the Coachella Valley have profited from real estate land leases, and much of Indio and Palm Springs are tribal-owned lands under legal tribal jurisdiction.